-The sports information staff promotes the College's 25 intercollegiate varsity sports and the hundreds of student-athletes competing for SUNY Cortland.
+The sports information staff promotes the university's 25 intercollegiate varsity sports and the hundreds of student-athletes competing for SUNY Cortland.
 The staff maintains all statistical records, coordinates media relations and hometown releases, supervises press box management and produces game programs and media brochures.

 Because of the success and magnitude of SUNY Cortland's sports program, the sports information director frequently relies on volunteers to assist with game statistics.
 Any faculty or students interested in volunteering their services are encouraged to contact the sports information director.

-Associate Director, Public Relations
+Associate Director, Communications

-Assistant Director, Public Relations
+Assistant Director, Communications

 Director, Sports Information